fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ![](../../images/9/28e-21.png)

-But after the call, if the code proceeds past the exception (that is the type guard returned true), then the compiler knows that <i>comment</i> is of type <i>string</i>:
+But after the call, if the code proceeds past the exception (that is, the type guard returned true), then the compiler knows that <i>comment</i> is of type <i>string</i>:

 ![](../../images/9/29e-21.png)